 Studying these home visitation programs requires collecting data on the process and procedures of conducting home visits and on the content, quality, and nature of the visits themselves.
 Data might include such factors as characteristics (qualifications, demographics) of the home visitors, background (demographics) of the children and families, and frequency and duration of home visits.
-Evidence-based model developers have created measures, such as implementation fidelity checklists, which should be used in accordance with the developers' procedures for documenting each of the three models.
+Evidence-based model developers have created measures (such as checklists) of implementation fidelity, which should be used in accordance with the developers' procedures for documenting each of the three models.
 Content and procedures of the visits can be measured through reports by home visitors and/or observations by a trained third-party observer.